Atharva01/University-Work/README.md

 **Interacting with Your Flask Application**:

 You can interact with your Flask application just as you would with a locally hosted Flask app.
-Make HTTP requests to the specified endpoint, and you should receive responses from your containerized application.
+You can make HTTP requests to the specified endpoint, and you should receive responses from your containerized application.

 ## Automation Script

-To run the Javascript Web Application, navigate to the file, open Command Prompt (Shift + Right click) and run below command
+To run the Javascript Web Application, navigate to the file, open Command Prompt (Shift + Right click) and run the below command.

 ``` PowerShell
 python autojs.py
 ```

-To run the Python Web Application, navigate to the file, open Command Prompt (Shift + Right click) and run below command
+To run the Python Web Application, navigate to the file, open Command Prompt (Shift + Right click) and run the below command.

 ```powershell
 python auto.py